apkbiu/apkbiu/README.md

 - 👋 Hi, I’m @apkbiu
 - 👀 I’m interested in game
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning now
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on gamemods
 - 📫 How to reach me 2652733714qq@gmail.com

 <!---